Metropolitan Community College-Kansas City

 - Located in a serene setting overlooking Longview Lake, Longview Community College is an artist's delight with its picturesque landscape surrounded in part by the white fencing that encircled the historic Longview Farm in its day.

-- The teacher population of 595 teachers has grown by 250% over five years.
+- The teacher population of 595 teachers has stayed relatively flat over five years.

 |Metropolitan Community College-Kansas City||(MO) Community College Avg.|